Save a Workflow to Gallery

 - Enable workflow locking: Select to view locking options for the workflow.

 - Restrict use to specific serial numbers: When selected, only the serial numbers (email addresses) in the list can use the locked workflow.
+To enable a workflow to run on the Gallery, you have to list the serial number for the Gallery, which is the default Gallery administrator.
+The default Gallery Administrator is set up when configuring the Gallery authentication.
+Go to the Configure Gallery Authentication help page for more info.
 Enter each unique serial number (email address) one per line.

 - Set expiration for locked workflow: When selected, users can no longer run or access the workflow on the selected date.